• Skip to primary navigation

 Zebra cake ingredients

-The ingredients for a classic homemade zebra cake are simple and can be found in most kitchens:
+The ingredients for a classic homemade zebra cake recipe are simple and can be found in most kitchens:

 • 250g (2 cups) cake flour